CoreyTrombley/seamlessly/README.markdown

 # Seamless.ly

-## A/B Testing with Vanity and Split
+## A/B Testing with Vanity

-This is a sample app to test out these gems, with just a sign up page.
+This is a sample app to test the vanity gem, with just a sign up page.

-### With Vanity

 #### Install and Start up
   *  install redis